silverstripe/silverstripe-userhelp-content/docs/en/03_Optional_features/02_Forms.md

 * Learn how to add fields to a form
 * Learn how to view submissions and reply to them automatically

+This section only applies for SilverStripe installations with the optional "user forms" module.
+You can find out if your CMS makes this module available by checking that you have a "User Defined Form" option when adding a new page.

 ## Before we begin:

 * Make sure you are in the "Pages" section on the Navigation Tabs.